Associate Professor of English Director, American and New England Studies Program

 For CV click here

-I specialize in early and nineteenth-century American literature, British Romanticism, early black Atlantic literature, transatlantic studies, the history of race and racism, and the history of the book.
+I specialize in early and nineteenth-century American literature, the history of the book, early Black Atlantic literature, transatlantic studies, Romanticism, and the history of race and racism.
 In my scholarship, I tell new stories about the relationship between the technology of print and the literature, history, and culture of the eighteenth- and nineteenth- century Anglophone world.

 My first book, London and the Making of Provincial Literature: Aesthetics and the Transatlantic Book Trade, 1800-1850 (University of Pennsylvania Press, 2015), considered Romantic-era authors from Ireland, Scotland, and the United States, who sought the prestige and exposure that only publishers in London could provide.
 Through an accounting of the formal, textual, and material impact of London, I marked the effects of provinciality on the fiction of authors like Maria Edgeworth, Walter Scott, and Washington Irving, and argued that those effects helped shape the Romantic-era ideology that literature operates according to rules and values only specialized practitioners can determine and fulfill.